The Mother Load: The Story Behind the Protocol

 What kind of exercise/activity best complements the regiment?

 Walking in nature is great; swimming is a wonderful cardiovascular exercise without joint impact and can be quite meditative.
 Yoga, pilates, and Qigong can also be terrific because they combine movement with strength, alignment is mindfully based, and you often do these activities in a connected group.
-For my very depleted mothers, I find specifically restorative yoga to be very useful in their recoveries.
+For my mothers who are struggling, I find specifically restorative yoga to be very useful.

 Are there other lifestyle changes that can make a noticeable difference?